What is Hair Transplantation?

 • Transplantation: The dissected follicular units are delicately placed into the prepared incisions in the recipient area.
 This process requires precision and artistry to ensure the transplanted hair grows in a natural pattern.

-• Follicular Unit Extraction (FUE):
+Follicular Unit Extraction (FUE)

 • Individual Follicular Extraction: Instead of removing a strip of scalp, individual hair follicles are extracted one by one from the donor area using a micro-punch tool.
-This leaves tiny circular scars that are less noticeable than the linear scar from FUT.
+It leaves tiny circular scars that are less noticeable than the linear scar from FUT.

 • Recipient Area Preparation: Just like FUT, small incisions are made in the recipient area for graft placement.